notqmail/notqmail.org/Home.md

 We wish to avoid:

-- Breaking compatibility (such as by moving away from `/var/qmail`)
+- Breaking compatibility
 - Breaking existing features of the architecture
 - Modifying or replacing core components

 Given the reasons qmail is valuable to us, the cost of a change that exhibits any of the preceding non-goals is high.
 Proposing one such change will require unusually strong justification, documentation, testing, and design.
 For the community to accept such a change, the risk must be demonstrably _very_ low and the benefit _very_ high.

-# Release plans

-We've imported qmail and netqmail into git, with tags at each historical version.
-Our starting point for notqmail is netqmail 1.06.
-Read more about [our plans as we currently understand them](https://github.com/notqmail/notqmail/wiki/Release-Plans).

 # How to join

-We're active on the [qmail mailing list](https://cr.yp.to/lists.html#qmail) and on Freenode `#qmail`.
+We're active on the [qmail mailing list](https://cr.yp.to/lists.html#qmail) and on [Freenode's](https://freenode.net/) `#qmail`.
 If you're reading this, you've found our GitHub repo.
 (We'll have a separate list where our commits get sent.)

 Say hi on the list and/or IRC and one of us will help you get started on your first contribution.

 # How to install

 Wait for our first notqmail release.
 Then build and install it just like qmail.

+# Are djb or any of the netqmail authors involved?

+Neither netqmail nor djb were asked to approve of this distribution.

+# Why not Postfix?

+[Postfix](http://www.postfix.org) is very good.
+We also really like qmail.